villez/rbcal/README.md

  * making the configuration file format and parsing more robust, e.g. verifying that end-of-line # comments work in all combinations, etc.
+ * supporting holidays for other countries than Finland; making it configurable through options or the configuration file

 ## Copyright & License